Electric blue hap

 The electric blue hap (Sciaenochromis ahli) is a species of cichlid fish endemic to Lake Malawi.
 It prefers to live in caves and crevices in rocky substrates.
 This species can reach a length of 20 cm TL.
-It can also be found in the aquarium trade.
+It can occasionally be found in the aquarium trade.

 In the aquarium

-The electric blue hap is a popular aquarium fish due to its colouration.
+Although it occasionally appears in the trade, the true electric blue hap (Sciaenochromis ahli) is rarely imported for aquaria; most fish sold under that common name belong to the related species Sciaenochromis fryeri.
 It should be kept in tanks of no less than 150 litres.
-A semi aggressive fish, only one male is recommended per tank; however if large numbers are kept in a spacious enough environment, it is possible to keep more than one.
+A semi-aggressive fish, only one male is recommended per tank; however if large numbers are kept in a spacious enough environment, it is possible to keep more than one.
 Tank mates must be selected carefully.
 Large numbers prevent a single fish from being the target of aggression.
 The females are a drab grey in comparison and slightly smaller.
 They prefer rocky exhibits with coral sand.

 Breeding

 As with many other cichlids, the electric blue hap is a mouth-brooder.
 The recommended ratio of males to females is 1:4.
 The female broods for 2–3 weeks.
 When the fry are released, they are around 1 cm.